-The 27 year-old repeated his views upon defeating Wladimir Klitschko in Dusseldorf and faced a media backlash in the aftermath.
+The 27-year-old repeated his views upon defeating Wladimir Klitschko in Dusseldorf and faced a media backlash in the aftermath.

-Prior to the interview, Fury had already made a public apology.
+Before the interview, Fury had already made a public apology.

-The Stewards of the British Boxing Board of Control have interviewed Tyson Fury on Tuesday, 26th January 2016 following recent comments made in the media.
+The Stewards of the British Boxing Board of Control have interviewed Tyson Fury on Tuesday, 26th January 2016, following recent comments made in the media.

 Tyson Fury has made comments in the media that have offended members of our society.
 However, there is no suggestion that he has broken the law by exercising his right to freedom of expression.
 In such circumstances, the Stewards of the British Boxing Board of Control have been advised not to interfere with his basic human rights.